gycdgg/webpackStepByStep/lesson1/4useDevServer/readme.md

 while i visit http://localhost:8080/, the bundle.js file reqponse will 404,means we can't get this file.
 Because DevServer will put these file in internal storage.
 While visit js file, we use http to get it.
-DevServer will ignore the out.path property in webpack.config.js. so we shou change index.html
+DevServer will ignore the out.path property in webpack.config.js. so we should change index.html
 ```html
 <!DOCTYPE html>
 <html lang="en">